WasmVM/ParGen/docs/pxml.rst

 Define lexer

-A special rule without any attributes can specify custom end-of-file action;
+A special rule without any attributes can specify custom end-of-file rule.

+Only one end-of-file is allowed in lexer.

 **Attributes**